Thomas Markle Attacks Megxit as 'Cheapening' Royal Family

 After speculation in the recent weeks following the Duke and Duchess of Sussex’s surprise announcement they will be stepping back as “senior” Royals, Buckingham Palace released briefings over the couple’s official position within the Royal household.

-Markle Snr. told UK outlet Channel 5 news in a documentary he believed Meghan, 38, was tossing away “every girl’s dream” in a pusuit of money.
+The retired Hollywood lighting director told UK outlet Channel 5 news in a documentary he believed Meghan, 38, was tossing away “every girl’s dream” in a pusuit of money.

 Twitter Deletes Video of Prince Harry Begging Disney to Give Meghan a Job https://t.co/FuWzXaGz22